newrelic/newrelic-opentelemetry-examples/getting-started-guides/javascript/uninstrumented/README.md

 - Display the calculated Fibonacci number
 - Visualize the Fibonacci sequence up to the nth number using a line chart

+## Architecture

+The application is divided into two main parts:

+1. **Backend**: A Node.js/Express server that exposes a REST API to calculate Fibonacci numbers.
+2. **Frontend**: A browser-based single-page application that utilizes the REST API to fetch Fibonacci numbers and visualize the sequence using Chart.js.

+The server-side code is organized in the following manner:

+- `server.js`: The main entry point of the server that sets up the Express app and listens for incoming connections.
+- `routes.js`: A separate module containing the Express routes for handling the Fibonacci REST API.

+The frontend code is organized in the following manner:

+- `index.html`: The HTML structure of the single-page application.
+- `app.js`: The JavaScript code responsible for handling user input, interacting with the backend REST API, and updating the chart.
+- `styles.css`: The CSS file containing the styles for the frontend.

 ## Installation

 1. Clone the repository or download the source code: